Passport as a foundation of discrimination

 Exit-visa?
 Domestic travel restrictions

 Sometimes things are even worse.
-Your own government can set limits on your mobility via embarrassing exit visas that you have to obtain prior to applying for the visa of a destination country.
+Your own government can set limits on your mobility via exit visas that you have to obtain prior to applying for the visa of a destination country.
 This echo of the totalitarian past carried on in Uzbekistan and lingered all the way until 2019.
-The idiotic sticker glued into the passport allowed the lucky possessor to travel freely (almost).
-The damn thing had to be renewed every two years, subject to a lengthy application (with names, addresses and other details for all relatives, including those no longer around) and the traditional interrogation session - they seem to obsess with these.
+The idiotic sticker glued into the passport allowed the lucky possessor to leave Uzbekistan for two years.
+Then the damn thing had to be renewed, subject to a lengthy application (with names, addresses and other details for all relatives, including those who passed away) and the traditional interrogation session.
 Your right to travel was in the hands of a chainsmoking officer, who never left the country himself but ruled over the lives of others.
 This topic is so significant (albeit bizarre) that it requires a separate entry.
 For now, let's focus on another absurdity in the post-Soviet passport system - ethnicity.

-While some states have abolished the practice, others continue listing the legendary Soviet-era "fifth section" in the passports.
+While some states have abolished the practice of listing ethnicity in the passport, others continue listing the legendary Soviet-era "fifth section".
 How on earth can a person be narrowed down to one ethnicity and what for?
-What a genius recipe for discrimination!
+A genius recipe for discrimination!
 I have friends who come from a mixed background and whose identity had been summarized as "Urus" [Russian] in their passports.
 Being an ethnic Tatar (among other known and unknown blood in me), my passport predetermines my identity.
 It creates the scenario in which the passport country will always perceive people who are not "ethnic Uzbek" to represent the "sociological other", with a different historical motherland.
 While that abstract motherland will perceive its "abandoned children" as foreigners with an alien passport issued by a foreign state.